To see changes in previous versions, view the Change Log

 TEACH NEW 2 TEACH 510

 Transport the specified items to the given target.
 In the second form all of the specified item is transported.
 In the last form, all of the specified item except for the specified amount is transported.
 Long distance transportation of goods between 2 and 3 hexes away has an associated cost.
 This cost is based on the weight of the items being transported.
 At higher skill levels of the quartermaster skill, the cost for transporting goods will be less.
 At higher skill levels of the quartermaster skill, the maximum distance goods can be transported increases over the above.
 The target of the transport unit must be a unit with the quartermaster skill and must be the owner of a transport structure.
 For long distance transport between quartermasters, the issuing unit must also be a quartermaster and be the owner of a transport structure.
-Use of this order counts as trade activity in the hex.

 For historical reasons, the order DISTRIBUTE can be used in place of TRANSPORT and has the same meaning and syntax.